empirical-org/Empirical-Core/README.md

 7. Install the bundle with `bundle install`.

-8. Set up your database with `bundle exec rake empirical:setup`.
+8. Set up your database with `bin/rake empirical:setup`.

 9. Run Redis with ```redis-server```